Senate Bill No. 286

 (4) The department shall adopt rules that permit the installation of below-grade liquefied petroleum gas-burning appliances in single-family dwellings."

-NEW SECTION.
 Section 8.
 Codification instruction.
 [Sections 1 through 4] are intended to be codified as an integral part of Title 50, chapter 60, part 2, and the provisions of Title 50, chapter 60, part 2, apply to [sections 1 through 4].

-NEW SECTION.
 Section 9.
 Applicability.
 [This act] applies to the construction or alteration of buildings subject to the provisions of [this act] for which the applicable building permits are obtained on or after October 1, 1997.